GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/06.051-060/04.Keep-Tenting-Toward-the-Highlands/docs.md

 ---
+title: |
-title: 54.
-Keep Tenting Toward the Highlands
+    054. Keep Tenting Toward the Highlands - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 054.
+Keep Tenting Toward the Highlands.
+Are you tenting on the lowlands Of the fated, flow'ry plain?
+Are you nearing life's high mountains, As the night comes on again?
+Chorus: Keep tenting toward the highlands, Each evening nearer home, Keep tenting toward the highlands, Keep tenting nearer home.
+    keywords:  |
-    keywords: Christ in Song, Keep Tenting Toward the Highlands, Are you tenting on the lowlands, Keep tenting toward the highlands
+        Christ in Song, adventhymnals, advent hymnals, Keep Tenting Toward the Highlands, Are you tenting on the lowlands.
+Keep tenting toward the highlands,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 54. KEEP TENTING TOWARD THE HIGHLANDS
+## 054. KEEP TENTING TOWARD THE HIGHLANDS
+####  Christ in Song,

 ```txt
 1.